EmbeddedNim/fastrpc/README.md

 - `SubscribeStop  = 11`
 - `System = 19`

 Note: `params` **must** be an array.
 Passing maps will return an error.
-This is to optimize deserialization in static languages.
 The params in the array match the order of the arguments in a function call which is very fast to parse.
-Maps would require handling out-of-order fields.
+Maps could be handled but would require handling out-of-order fields and strings which can be noticebly slower.

 #### `Response` Messages

-The request message is a three element array as shown below, packed in MessagePack (CBOR) format.
+Response messages are a three element array as shown below, packed in MsgPack format.

 ```nim
   [resptype, msgid, result]